ikramghl/Python-ToDoList/README.md

 ---

-##  Requirements
+##  Tools

 - Python 3.13
-- No external packages needed
+- Visual Studio Code for writing and editing the code
 - `tkinter` (comes pre-installed with Python)

 ##  Screenshots